sthi-1005/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends

 # Kickstarting with Excel
+Analyze Kickstarter dataset using basic excel formulas/functionalities within excel such as pivot tables, charts, sum(), and countifs().

 ## Overview of Project
-Analyze Kickstarter dataset using basic excel formulas/functionalities within excel such as pivot tables, charts, sum(), and countifs().
-Data analyzed include: campaign category, goals, pledged results, and campaign laucnh dates.
+A play is close to hitting its fundraising goal, and would like to know how it fared to similar campaigns.
+Specifically, it wants to identify trends in campaign launch dates and goals.

 ### Purpose
 Visualize trends in campaign categories/subcategories based on different parameters, such as: